 The Group underwrites from multiple locations and risks are assumed on a worldwide basis.
-Risks assumed are predominantly denominated in U.S. dollars.
+Risks assumed are predominantly denominated in US dollars.

-The Group is exposed to currency risk to the extent its assets are denominated in different currencies to its liabilities.
-The exchange gains and losses which arise on these assets and liabilities impact profit or loss.
+The Group is exposed to currency risk to the extent its assets and liabilities are denominated in different currencies to its US dollar reporting currency.
+The exchange gains and losses which arise on these assets and liabilities impact the consolidated statement of comprehensive income.

-The Group hedges monetary non-U.S. dollar liabilities primarily with non-U.S. dollar assets, but may also use derivatives to mitigate foreign currency exposures.
-The Group's main foreign currency exposure relates to its insurance obligations, cash holdings, investments, premiums receivable and dividends payable.
+The Group hedges monetary non-US dollar liabilities primarily with non-US dollar assets, but may also use derivatives to mitigate foreign currency exposures.
+The Group's main foreign currency exposure relates to its insurance contract liabilities and reinsurance contract assets, investments and cash and cash equivalents, and other monetary assets and liabilities.